aps831/workstation/README.md

 If the role does not use encrypted secrets then `--ask-vault-pass` and `--extra-vars "@inventory/vaulted_vars/vault.yml"` can be omitted.

+If the role requires a number of parameters to be passed to it, then it may be easier to run the playbook but filter the roles using tags.

 ## Run Playbook

 A playbook can be run locally using